skip navigation

 How many teams will there be?

-Though it varies from season-to-season, the club strives to field two team in each of the following age groups*:
+We will field teams in each of the following age groups:

 11U – 12U – 13U – 14U – 15U – 16U – 17U - 18U

-For most age groups there will be two teams ("National" & "Travel").
+For most age groups there will be 2 teams ("National" & "Travel")

 *The Club makes no definitive decisions about size of roster, or number of teams in each age group, until the tryout process is complete.
 The coaches of each individual team will then work with their colleagues to fill rosters in a manner that makes the most sense for each coaching staff.